ari99/lm_studio_big_rag_plugin/README.md

 ### Reindexing Controls

 - **Manual Reindex Trigger** (toggle): Turn this ON and submit any chat message to force indexing to run on every chat session where the plugin is enabled.
-The plugin can’t change config values, so this toggle acts as the only “button” to rerun indexing.
-While it remains ON you’ll see a reminder in each chat letting you know whether a full rebuild or incremental update will occur.
 Flip it OFF once you’re done to stop the automatic reindex loop.
-- **Skip Previously Indexed Files** (default: true): Only appears when Manual Reindex Trigger is ON.
-If enabled, each manual run touches just the documents that are new or have changed since the last index; if disabled, every chat rebuilds the entire index from scratch.
-Combine these two controls to choose between incremental updates or repeated full refreshes.
+- **Skip Previously Indexed Files** (default: true): If enabled while "Manual Reindex Trigger" is enabled, each manual run touches just the documents that are new or have changed since the last index; if disabled, every chat rebuilds the entire index from scratch.
+Combine "Skip Previously Indexed Files" and "Manual Reindex Trigger" to choose between incremental updates or repeated full refreshes.
-- **Chat Requests Disabled**: Direct chat prompts (e.g., “Please index my documents”) now return instructions to use the toggle; there is no longer a chat-accessible indexing tool.
 - **Automatic First-Run**: If the vector store is empty, the plugin automatically indexes the configured documents the first time any chat message is processed—no manual input is required.

 ## Usage